 Monday.
 It’s 8:00, AM, again.
 I’ve overslept.
 Stumbling, I cram my feet into the wrong shoes, yank a brush through my hair, pack and grab my beat-up messenger bag, shove a bagel in my teeth for safe keeping, and start running for the bus.
 It pulls up right as I whack my head on the bus sign, and I almost drop my bagel, franticly fishing my pass from the black hole that is my bag.
 With card, cane, and bagel still somehow in hand, I step onto the bus, feeling flustered.
 I scan my card at the scanner, and then take a seat.
 Now, I can relax.
 The bus ride is long enough that I can put on some soft, acoustic music, pop in one ear bud, and pull out my textbooks.

 I love learning.
 There’s something about other people’s thoughts, their ideas, words, and processes, that makes me almost feel like I know the writer, like I’ve experienced something new that isn’t mine.
 So, I welcome every chance to eat a book.
 True, it’s not my preferred science fiction, fantasy, or cutting-edge thriller, but it’s still words, still knowledge.
 Since I’m still slightly flustered from my manic Monday morning, I decide to start with poetry.
 Poetry is my safe place, the place where I can go to be myself.
 It’s the place where I always seem to understand, and connect with, the soul of the writer, and with myself, on a personal level.
-I pull out my phone, keeping my hands inside my bag so as not to flash my phone on the bus full of random strangers, and launch VoiceDream reader, my application of choice for doing any mobile reading when I need to interact with the text.
+Learning Ally is a service that has human narrated texts.
+They also have the most specific page navigation and illustration descriptions.
+Many state services, such as the State Services for the Blind in Minnesota, will also have options to record books you can’t find, and send you digital files you can download and open.
+However, I tend to like texts with computer voices, when I don’t have a lot of random page flipping to do.
+So, I pull out my phone, keeping my hands inside my bag so as not to flash my phone on the bus full of random strangers, and launch VoiceDream reader, my application of choice for doing any mobile reading when I need to interact with the text.
 The developer has done a fabulous job at making not only navigation within books, but text interactions themselves a breeze.

 Every tool most people have in a standard eReader is there, from searches, to different colored highlighting, to complex book navigation.
 The fact that it supports so many formats for opening both text and audio books/documents makes it an easy app to reach for.
 Today, I launch my poetry book, and start reading with the voice I’ve downloaded.
 This way, the app’s curser will follow each word as its read.
 I know that I’m going to need to stop the book and take notes, so I don’t want to fiddle with finding the word on my own.
 When I get to the poems my instructor has told us to annotate, I stop the automatic reading, and start using VoiceDream’s curser movement and selecting tools to find and select pieces of the text.
 Once I have the text selected that I need, I can write notes on that text snip using braille screen input, a tool that is built into every iPhone for typing in braille on a touch screen.
 This allows me to type much quicker than I would be able to otherwise.
 I continue annotating poetry and am just about to start on my public speaking text when I hear the stop before mine, and start paying attention to the stops.